bbonev/eoip/README.md

 This code is tested on a 3.2.44 linux kernel.
 It should not be hard to adapt it to newer or older kernels.

-- To patch a kernel tree with this code:
+- To patch a kernel tree:

 ```
 cd path-to-kernel-source/linux-3.2.44